viridityzhu/InstructHumans/README.md

     └── SMPLX_FEMALE.npz
 ```

-## 3D Human Editing
+## 🎲 3D Human Editing

-### Pre-process to speed up the editing
+### Pre-process

-For quick start, We provide a prepared data file for human id 32.
-Please download it [here] into the repository.
+This pre-process helps speed up the editing.
+We provide a prepared data file for human id 32 for a quick start.
+Please download it [here](xxx) into the repository.

-Otherwise, to prepare the data for other human ids, use:
+Otherwise, to prepare the data for other human IDs, use the following:

 ```bash
 python -m tools.prepare_tracing --subject_list [32]